HARMONICWAY

 The Identity Investment

 You've invested so much in this version of yourself.
-Years of education, decades of climbing.
 Admitting it's wrong feels like admitting your life has been a mistake.

 The Three Paths Forward